Kamran-Afzali/Kamran-Afzali.github.io/_posts/2026-03-25-analysis_FEP_01.md

 ### Freud's "Project" and the Free Energy Principle

-Freud’s early *Project for a Scientific Psychology* (1895) was an ambitious, if ultimately abandoned, attempt to ground psychology in the neurophysiology of his era.
-Despite its historical limitations, the *Project* anticipated several ideas now formalized by active inference and the FEP, such as energy flow, psychic conflict, and the brain’s drive for equilibrium.

-Freud’s notion of the mind as a dynamic energy system, influenced by 19th-century physics, aligns metaphorically with the FEP’s view of the brain as a system minimizing uncertainty.
-In Freud’s model, concepts like *binding* (*Bindung*) and *unbinding* (*Entbindung*) describe how the nervous system processes excitation—paralleling the FEP’s distinction between prediction error (unbound energy) and coherent generative models (bound energy).

-His distinction between primary (id-driven, wish-fulfilling) and secondary (ego-driven, reality-oriented) processes finds resonance in the FEP’s hierarchical generative models.
-In active inference, lower levels deal with raw sensory prediction errors, while higher levels encode abstract, temporally deep representations that shape perception and action.
-Both frameworks suggest that the mind strives for a state of minimal excitation or surprise—a homeostatic equilibrium.

-However, while the analogy is intellectually evocative, it remains metaphorical: the FEP offers a formal, information-theoretic framework grounded in variational Bayesian inference, while Freud’s psychodynamics rests on speculative neurophysiology and clinical intuition.
-The two operate on fundamentally distinct epistemological planes.
+Freud's early *Project for a Scientific Psychology* (1895) represented an ambitious, though ultimately abandoned, attempt to ground psychology in the neurophysiology available at the time.
+Despite its historical limitations, the *Project* anticipated several ideas that active inference and the FEP now formalize, including concepts of energy flow, psychic conflict, and the nervous system's drive toward equilibrium.
+Freud's notion of the mind as a dynamic energy system, influenced by 19th-century thermodynamics, is somehow similar to the FEP's characterization of the brain as a system that minimizes uncertainty.
+In Freud's model, concepts like *binding* (*Bindung*) and *unbinding* (*Entbindung*) describes how the nervous system processes excitation—which appears to parallel the FEP's distinction between prediction error (unbound energy) and coherent generative models (bound energy).
+His distinction between primary (id-driven, wish-fulfilling) and secondary (ego-driven, reality-oriented) processes finds potential resonance in the FEP's hierarchical generative models.
+In active inference, lower hierarchical levels process immediate sensory prediction errors, while higher levels encode abstract, temporally extended representations that shape both perception and action.
+Both frameworks suggest the mind strives toward a state of minimal excitation or surprise—a kind of homeostatic equilibrium.
+However, this analogy is fundamentally metaphorical, that is (as we mentioned in several previoous posts)  FEP offers a formal, information-theoretic framework grounded in variational Bayesian inference, while Freud's psychodynamics rests on speculative neurophysiology and clinical observation.
+The two operate on fundamentally different epistemological planes, and conflating them risks obscuring rather than clarifying either framework.

 ### Dreams: Simulation or Symbol?